Bakers#

 Step 2: Set up the Wallet

-The Concordium Legacy Wallet and Concordium Wallet for Mobile are available for iOS and Android devices.
+The Concordium Legacy Wallet, Concordium Wallet for Mobile, and CryptoX Concordium Wallet are available for iOS and Android devices.
 For instructions about download and setup of Concordium Wallet for Mobile, see Set up the Concordium Wallet for Mobile.
+For instructions about download and setup of CryptoX Concordium Wallet, see Set up the CryptoX Concordium Wallet.

 Step 3: Set up an identity and account

-Configure baking for an account.
-For instructions, see Add baker.
+Configure validation for an account.
+For instructions, see Add a validator.

-The last step is to configure the running node with the baker keys so the node can start baking.
-You can also choose to have a third-party node runner run a node for you if you do not want to run the node yourself; in this case you will need to provide your baker keys to the node runner in a secure manner.
+The last step is to configure the running node with the validator keys so the node can start producing blocks.
+If you have a third-party node runner run a node for you, you will need to provide your validator keys to the node runner in a secure manner.

-For information about how to update your baker or stop baking, see Change baker options.
+For information about how to update your validator or stop validation, see Change baker options.

 Next steps#